Linuxfabrik/monitoring-plugins/README.md

 ## Merchandise! ;-)

-The "Linuxfabrik Monitoring Plugins" on a card of our popular Open Source Quartet 2023. 🙂 [Click here if you want to get one to play](https://ws.linuxfabrik.io/index.php/store/diverses/linuxfabrik-open-source-quartett-2023) (20 CHF).
-For more info, [here's the story](https://www.linuxfabrik.ch/en/blog/the-linuxfabrik-open-source-quartet-2023/).
+The "Linuxfabrik Monitoring Plugins" on a card of our popular Open Source Quartet from 2023 🙂.
+Sold out, but there's still more to discover in the [Linuxfabrik Spreadshop](https://www.linuxfabrik.ch/de/ueber-uns/merch).

 [![image](https://download.linuxfabrik.ch/monitoring-plugins/assets/img/linuxfabrik-monitoring-check-quartets-card-2023.png)](https://ws.linuxfabrik.io/index.php/store/diverses/linuxfabrik-open-source-quartett-2023)